-Mr Nice Guy is a bail bond service provider located all across Southern California, with offices in Orange and other major metropolitan areas.
+Mr. Nice Guy is a bail bond service provider located all across Southern California, with offices in Orange and other major metropolitan areas.
 In Orange, CA, Mr. Nice Guy can assist you with bail bonds for everything from DUI to domestic violence.

-Family Life in Orange, CA
+Family Life in Orange, California

 From the outside looking in, Orange, CA is about as ideal a place to live and raise a family as anywhere a person could imagine.
 The weather is fantastic: warm, but not too warm in summer, and it's never very cold.
 The scenery is beautiful, with beaches and mountains all within a short driving distance.
 Who could ever be unhappy in Orange, CA?

-Orange, CA Demographics
+Orange, California Demographics

 More than 139.000 people live in the City of Orange.
 And, in 2010, the majority of those people, 80%, were living in households with other people.
 37% of the households had children living in them.
 54% were heterosexual married couples, 5% were unmarried heterosexual couples, and .9% were same-sex married couples or partnerships.
 Just under 20% of households were single people living alone.
 It sounds like a perfect paradise of family harmony.

 Things To Do With the Family in Orange, CA

 There is always plenty to do in Orange, CA. The famous Southern California beaches are just minutes away in Huntington Beach and Newport Beach.
 Surfing, swimming, and sunbathing are available at almost any time.
 Even closer than the beach lies Disneyland Park in Anaheim, perhaps the most famous vacation destination for families the world over.

 However, even without leaving Orange, there is plenty for families to find to do.
 Visitors could take in the historic downtown district in Old Towne Orange, where they'll discover some of the oldest buildings in Orange County, as the City of Orange didn't tear down their old buildings to make room for new ones.